jelinski-lab-pedology/M068-shredded-cardboard-mulch/README.md

 #Important note for SCM
-The e-book files for this project is currently stored in 03-support files - logs.
-This is somewhat of a temporary spot - feel free to move.
-As of 22FEB2024, Nic and Nora had not decided on a place that e-books would live.
+The e-book files for this project are all in the main repo folder.

 # MXXX-project-template